SCHH-Commons/schh-commons.github.io/_tabs/about.md

 To use the Assistant, simply open the Notebook LM link above.
 You’ll need to sign in with a Google account, and once inside, you can start exploring by asking questions in plain language.

 The Knowledge Base currently includes most documents related to community governance and lifestyle.
-You can view the full list on the **[Knowledge Base Contents](/kb)** page.
+You can view the full list on the **[AI Assistant](/chatbot#knowledge-base)** page.
 Residents are encouraged to report any errors they find and to suggest—or even contribute—new information to keep the collection growing and accurate.
 Over time, it will expand to include more about the surrounding area, covering local services, attractions, and civic updates that matter to Sun City residents.

 ---